 WDSrx Packaging and Labeling solutions include printing 2D barcodes with GS1-standard data to meet DSCSA serialization regulations.
 If required, WDSrx 3PL services receive, store and fulfill orders to dispensers at client request.

 The Drug Supply Chain Security Act is the catalyst for sweeping changes throughout the industry.
-WDSrx takes a pro-active and strategic approach to assure compliance with DSCSA requirements.
-Upgrades to equipment, training and information technology infrastructure will be complete prior to November 2017 at all WDSrx facilities in Boca Raton, FL and in Sugar Land, TX.
+WDSrx takes a pro-active and strategic approach to assure compliance with DSCSA requirements including regular upgrades to equipment, training and information technology infrastructure.

 TraceLink works with life sciences supply chain companies to protect patients and save lives, transforming the way that the industry does business with innovative track and trace solutions.
 TraceLink is dedicated to helping our customers – from 16 of the top 20 global pharmaceutical companies to corner pharmacies – enable the global distribution of safe drugs and achieve compliance in the most cost effective way.